Add Additional Meter to Service Revision

 • Fixed date meters

-• Absolute meters.
+• Absolute meters

 Outcome

-Different types of meters are connected to the service revision and you have defined how the service is to be scheduled.
+Different types of meters are connected to the service revision and you have defined how the service is scheduled.
 See the descriptions under each heading in the Step Action list for further information.

 Information about the additional meters is stored in the AOMPGL table for maintenance limits.